 For an individual, you can check the Individual Insolvency Register.

 For partnerships, it is worth checking both the Individual Insolvency Registry and this link for partnerships to see what is happening that this type of business (see https://bit.ly/2PxyBpm).

-As Shergroup has been operating debt collection operations for over 25 years our collection strategy for businesses or sole traders that have ceased trading is to move quickly to achieve a county court judgment (CCJ) using the service like Money Claims Online (see https://bit.ly/3gvX3mJ ).
+As Shergroup has been operating debt collection operations for over 25 years our collection strategy for businesses or sole traders that have company ceased operations and trading is to move quickly to achieve a county court judgment (CCJ) using the service like Money Claims Online (see https://bit.ly/3gvX3mJ ).
 We recommend this as the easiest and most straightforward way to get yourself in the position of being the first creditor in the queue to recover what you are owed.
 For creditors who want to outsource the process of issuing a letter before claim, the claim and judgment, and then the enforcement of any judgment – don’t worry we offer a complete end-to-end service at fixed prices for a seamless collection process.

 Of course insolvency measures such as a statutory demand and winding up petition/bankruptcy petition are available, but by adopting these strategies it is likely you will end up as being one of a number of creditors rather than the first in the queue, so they are usually not our first choice for a creditor who needs the cash collected.
 That said if these measures are the best option, they are all within our solutions hub so we can help you whatever you need.